raml-org/raml-spec/versions/raml-10/raml-10.md

           application/json:
 ```

 The only overlap between the `collection` resource type and the resource declaration is `description` which is defined in both.
-In this example, the final version will have the description that has been explicitly defined in the resource.
+In this example, the final version has the description that has been explicitly defined in the resource.

-Every explicit node will win over the ones that are declared in a resource type or trait.
-The rest is simply merged.
-The final merged result must be:
+Every explicit node wins over the ones that are declared in a resource type or trait.
+The rest are simply merged.
+The final, merged result must be:

 ```yaml
 /resource: